Italy Travel Guide: 5 Days in the North

 Transportation in Northern Italy

-We used a combination of trains and a rental car.
-The train system in Italy is fast, reliable, and scenic.
+We used a mix of trains and car rentals to move between Venice, Bergamo, and Milan.
+The train system in Italy is fast, scenic, and affordable — ideal for anyone planning a trip to Italy.

 Where We Stayed and How We Saved